gumaerc-testorg/9.68-spring-2013/content/pages/calendar.md

 {{< tdclose >}}
 {{< tdopen >}}
 **_Problematique du changement_ I:**
 What is a "Scientific Revolution?"
-Paradigms Lost and Regained in science and in society; The interplay of meaning and power in human systems: Beliefs, values and practices associated with the rise of monopoly capitalism and the degradation of work since the 19th century.
+Paradigms Lost and Regained in science and in society; The interplay of meaning and power in human systems: Beliefs, values and practices associated with the rise of monopoly capitalism and the degradation of work since the 19{{< sup "th" >}} century.
 {{< tdclose >}}
 {{< tdopen >}}
 Reaction paper 4